 No matter which version you choose, you are guaranteed to get a great hike with a lot of beautiful, Norwegian nature.
 And in most cases you are also rewarded with the spectacular sight of these enormous animals that grazes on grass without a worry in the world.

-How to go on a musk ox safari in Norway
+How to go on a musk ox safari by yourself in Norway

 When going on a musk ox safari, you can either choose to go on a guided tour, or by yourself.
 Either way, you need to get Kongsvoll stasjon to start the hike.
 This station is part of the Dovrebanen, a train track that goes from Eidsvoll to Trondheim.
 You can easily get there by train from Oslo, and the main train line between Oslo and Trondheim gets you there.